 This Sweet Fig Cocktail combines simple ingredients like fresh figs, vodka, lemon, and honey for a sweet fig-flavored drink perfect for any time figs are in season.

-Happy Friday!!!!!!!!!
-Cocktail Friday!!!!!!
-I would put a bazillion more exclamation points if I could.
+Happy Friday!!!
+Cocktail Friday!!!
+I would use a bazillion more exclamation points if I could.
 But that might get annoying.
-But you should know that’s how I feel. !!!!!
-I haven’t done a Cocktail Friday in what seems like ages.
+But you should know that’s how I feel !!!!!
+I haven’t done a Cocktail Friday in what feels like ages.
 I’m not sure why.
 Probably just because I’ve been a bit lazy and when I want a cocktail, I want it ASAP and I don’t want to try to develop a new recipe and have a chance it won’t be quite right.
 But over the last long weekend, I figured I’d take advantage of my extra day off and do some cocktail concocting.
 Columbus would have approved, eh?

 Figs are my obsession this season.
 Now that it’s getting a bit colder out (hey, Boston; what was with the chilly temps today anyway??) they are going to be getting a bit harder to find, so I recommend you get on this cocktail immediately.

 If you check my Google search history, you’ll see that I search “when is fig season” probably every other month.
 Even when they are in season, my local grocery store often doesn’t carry them, so I always need to double check.
 One of the reasons I never remember is because there are actually TWO fig seasons!
 The first one begins in early June and the second one is from August to October.
 So, keep your eyes out for figs in the summer and early fall.